torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 that default pages (GFP_KERNEL and GFP_HIGHMEM) will be allocated.

-Also, note that zero is passed as both the size and the max size argument here.
+Also, analte that zero is passed as both the size and the max size argument here.
 Since each vmalloc call should succeed at any time, we don't need to pre-allocate the buffers like other continuous pages.